How long does it take to adopt an infant?

 Yes and, in fact, we encourage you to network with other agencies to have more opportunities for a potential adoption placement.
 We believe that it is positive to open many doors of opportunity for your family as you seek to build your family through adoption.
 We only ask that you keep your caseworker informed of any developments with other agencies or private situations so we can ensure that we proceed appropriately with any possible situations with our agency.

-What if we are chosen by a birthmother at FLS or through our networking efforts?
+What happens once we are chosen by an expectant parent at FLS or through our networking efforts?

-Once you have been selected for a possible placement by a birth parent, your album would be placed on hold and would not be shown to other prospective birth parents.
+Once you have been selected for a possible placement, your album would be placed on hold and would not be shown to other expectant parents.
 When adoption placement is made, you would no longer remain active in our program but you could re-apply to our agency in the future, after your child is 1 year old and your adoption has been finalized, if you still meet the FLS Adoption Standards.

 Can we be foster parents with another agency while waiting to adopt through FLS?